n8n-io/n8n-docs/docs/doc2/pomatching/po-matching/index.md

 ![](/_images/doc2/DOC²_POM_3_Keyboard.png)

-### These are all the keyboard shortcuts you can use in the PO Matching screen:
+### These are all the keyboard shortcuts you can use on the PO Matching screen:

 ![](/_images/doc2/DOC²_POM_4_Keyboardshortcuts_1.png)
 ![](/_images/doc2/DOC²_POM_4_Keyboardshortcuts_2.png)